Operator NotesAi Operating CadenceAi Operating System

 Then the work keeps accumulating.

-Nobody is quite sure which automation is still important, which output is safe to use, which assumption changed, which owner is accountable, or which routine has become stale.
-The system still runs, but it no longer teaches the organization what to do next.
+Nobody is quite sure which automation still matters, which output is safe, which assumption changed, which owner is accountable, or which routine has gone stale.
+The system runs, but it no longer teaches the company what to do next.

-That is the moment AI work needs a weekly operating review.
+That is when AI work needs a weekly operating review: a small control loop before recurring automation becomes recurring unmanaged work.

-Teams often confuse recurring automation with recurring management.
+Teams confuse recurring automation with recurring management.
+A thing can run every Monday and still be unmanaged every Tuesday.

-• AI workflows keep producing artifacts, but nobody decides what changed.
+• AI workflows produce artifacts, but nobody decides what changed.

 • Useful drafts pile up without a review forum.

-• Owners assume the automation is still aligned because it has not broken loudly.
+• Owners assume the automation is aligned because it has not broken loudly.

 • Tasks and decisions live in chat history instead of a durable source of truth.

-• Old prompts and routines preserve assumptions that are no longer true.
+• Old prompts preserve assumptions that are no longer true.

-That is AI sprawl in its quiet form: not a tool explosion, but a review-cadence failure.
+That is AI sprawl in its quiet form: not a tool explosion, but a review failure.

-The durable system lives elsewhere: outcome capsules, system capsules, tasks, decisions, events, routines, skills, and review notes.
-The automation may trigger the work, but the operating system decides where the result belongs, whether it still matters, and what should change next.
+The durable system lives elsewhere: decisions, owners, tasks, evidence, exceptions, review notes, and source-of-truth updates.
+The automation may produce the draft.
+The operating system decides where the result belongs, whether it still matters, what approval gate applies, and what changes next.

 The weekly review is where automation becomes management.